How do I make a mandated report to Tusla?

 If you feel urgent intervention may be required to make the child safe, you can alert Tusla of the concern in advance of submitting a written report.
 You must then submit a mandated report to Tusla on the report form or via the web portal within three days.

 Tusla has two forms for reporting child protection and welfare concerns – the Child Protection and Welfare Report Form (CPWRF) and the Retrospective Abuse Report Form (RARF).
 The Child Protection and Welfare Report Form is to be completed and submitted to Tusla for concerns about children under the age of 18.
-A web portal has been developed for mandated persons to securely submit CPWRFs.
-The Retrospective Abuse Report Form is to be completed and submitted to Tusla for cases of adults disclosing childhood abuse.
-It is not currently possible to submit RARFs using the web portal.
-Both the CPWRF and RARF can be downloaded here.
+As per Children First national guidance, Tusla has two Forms for reporting child protection and welfare concerns – the Child Protection and Welfare Report Form (CPWRF) and the Retrospective Abuse Report Form (RARF).
+The Child Protection and Welfare Report Form is to be completed and submitted to Tusla for concerns about children under the age of 18.
+The Retrospective Abuse Report Form is to be completed and submitted to Tusla for cases of adults disclosing childhood abuse, aka Retrospective Abuse.
+Both these Forms can be completed online using the Tusla Portal.

 As a mandated person you can make a report jointly with another person, whether that person is also a mandated person or not.